Copy By Marte

 Real estate agents who try to serve every segment of the market are limiting their own success.

 It’s true that in some small town markets you have to try to do it all because there simply isn’t enough business in any one niche.
-But if you success follows when you become a real estate specialistpractice real estate in a heavily populated area, you can gain more success by specializing than you can by being a “jack of all trades.”
+But if you practice real estate in a heavily populated area, you can gain more success by specializing than you can by being a “jack of all trades.”

 Why?
 Because when you become a real estate specialist you are more valuable to your clients.